 To me, trans means: I don’t identify with the gender I was assigned with at birth.
 And mostly, I don’t really know what to do with that but, hey, we can all try to make our lives better by making things hurt a little less, genderwise.

 Sam is Queer Pack’s Crossmedia Expert.
-They identify as non-binary, genderqueer, a spoonie, a feminist, a TV junkie, and a chocoholic.
+They identify as non-binary trans, a feminist, a TV junkie, a spoonie, and a chocoholic.